 Anyone for Squash?

 Fall is a great time to enjoy squash, whether butternut, acorn, or spaghetti, they are delicious and flexible.
-We also can highly recommend a squash called delicata.
+We also highly recommend a squash called delicata.
 Delicata is delicious just roasted with salt and pepper, but our house blended curries such as Berbere, Ras El Hanout or Garam Masala would also be an outstanding addition.
 For those who don’t like curry, our Sweet Singing Seasons would work very nicely as a substitute.

 For the Locals